Uday Hussein: Personal life

 Personal accounts state Uday grew up idolizing his father, Saddam Hussein, although their relationship later became strained due to his father's many mistresses.
 Uday maintained a close cordial relationship with his mother, Sajida Talfah.
 The otherwise apathetic Uday, at his uncle Adnan Khairallah's funeral in 1989, showed a rare moment of tenderness.

 Uday married 3 times.
 In 1983, his father arranged for him to marry Nada, the daughter of Ali Hassan al-Majid.
 They had 2 sons but later divorced.
-While banished in Geneva, he married Saha, the daughter of his father’s half brother Barzan Ibrahim al-Tikriti in July 1993 in an arranged marriage set by his father.
-She was a teenager when she married him.
+While banished in Geneva, he married Saha, the teenaged daughter of his father's half-brother Barzan Ibrahim al-Tikriti in July 1993 in a union arranged by his father.
 The marriage was never consummated and she deserted him 3 months later after she accused him of beating her during their marriage.
 She wrote a letter to him in 1996 professing her love despite this.
-He later married Suja, the daughter of Izzat Ibrahim ad-Douri, who had a son with him, although she alleged that he treated her badly.
+He later married Suja, the daughter of Izzat Ibrahim al-Douri, who had a son with him, although she alleged that he treated her badly.

 After being handicapped by the assassination attempt on him in 1996, he maintained distance from Qusay who was rising in ranks and thought to be Saddam's next legitimate successor.
-Uday was 6 feet 6 inches tall and athletically built, though after the assassination attempt, he was partially paralyzed and would eventually use a wheelchair in private and a cane in public.
+Uday was 6 feet 6 inches tall and athletically built, though after the assassination attempt, he was partially paralyzed and would eventually use a wheelchair in private and a walking cane in public.